shauneccles/shauneccles/README.md

 </div>

 ## Background
-_Intensive Care Nurse interested in using technology and automation to drive system efficiencites and improved patient experiences.
-Deeply interested in understanding complex, multi-domain problems and using to implement agile solutions to complex problems._
+_Intensive Care Nurse passionate about using technology and automation to drive system efficiencites and improved experiences for staff and patients.
+Deeply committed to understanding complex, multi-domain problems and utilising User-centered design processes to implement agile solutions to complex problems._

 ## Currently Projects
+- Professionally, I am undertaking a secondment within the Digital Health division of [Alfred Health](https://www.alfredhealth.org.au) as a Clinical Business Analyst, delivering agile solutions to time critical issues across the organisation.
 - In my spare time, I enjoy contributing to [LedFx](https://www.github.com/LedFx/LedFx), a realtime music visualization tool using python to convert sound to light.
 This project has helped mature my python, CI/CD and community collaboration skills.
-- Professionally, I am undertaking a secondment within the Digital Health division of [Alfred Health](https://www.alfredhealth.org.au) as a Clinical Business Analyst, delivering agile solutions to time critical issues across the organisation.

 ## Links:
   - [LinkedIn](https://www.linkedin.com/in/ShaunEccles)